lestrrat-go/jwx/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Sponsors**
 Are you sponsoring the authors?
-Let us know.
+If so, let us know.
+Otherwise, please delete this section.